algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 - [Weekly Report 4](./weekly_reports/weekly_report_4.md)

 ## Global Management Review
-This part contains a global view from the team members to grade how they perceived the management of this project:
+This part contains the global results from the team members to grade how they perceived the management of this project by clicking [here](https://docs.google.com/spreadsheets/d/1X-kkG5JFK_j_OlVThfcNF5CRCTrUDaOV3hJcxrTduTk/edit?gid=328080926#gid=328080926).